platformsh/platformsh-docs/quick-start-guide/002-clone-locally.rst

 Get the Platform CLI
 --------------------

-The best way to interact with Platform.sh is with the [Platform Command Line Interface (CLI)](https://github.com/platformsh/platformsh-cli) tool.
+The best way to interact with Platform.sh is with the [Platform Command Line Interface](https://github.com/platformsh/platformsh-cli "Link to Github page of Platform CLI") tool.
 After following the installation instructions on the Github page, you can set up your local development environment with just a couple commands:

 .. code-block:: console